-- 1. Please note that Program only available after the Erase-Suspend operation. - 2.
-To check suspend ready information, please read status register bit15 (SUS).
+- 1. Please note that Program only available after the Erase-Suspend operation - 2.
+To check suspend ready information, please read status register bit15 (SUS2) and bit10(SUS1)

 10.49 Program Resume and Erase Resume

 The Resume instruction resumes a suspended Page Program, Page Erase, Sector Erase, or Block Erase operation.
 Before issuing the Resume instruction to restart a suspended erase operation, make sure that there is no Page Program operation in progress.